Nuclear Medicine Technology

 Dental and eye examinations, immunizations and an annual complete physical examination are required, as well as freedom from any physical, mental, or drug impairment that would prohibit the candidate from practicing as a professional nuclear medicine technologist.

-The granting of a degree or certificate from Cedar Crest College is no guarantee that you will be licensed, certified, or accepted for practice by professional licensing agencies.
+The granting of a degree from Cedar Crest College is no guarantee that you will be licensed, certified, or accepted for practice by professional licensing agencies.

 The program spans four years, the first three of which are spent on campus.
 The fourth year consists of clinical training at our approved affiliated hospitals: Lehigh Valley Hospital, I-78 & Cedar Crest Boulevard in Allentown; St. Luke’s Hospital in Bethlehem.